ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL:Subscription that works with a session}

-Here we create a worker that receives all orders without a shipping date, lets the shipment mechanism to handle it and updates the `ShippedAt` field value.
+Here we create a worker that receives all orders without a shipping date, lets the shipment mechanism handle it and updates the `ShippedAt` field value.

 {CODE subscription_with_open_session_usage@ClientApi\DataSubscriptions\DataSubscriptions.cs /}